-After the Great Fire, the public came to the (incorrect) conclusion that Nero had actually begun the nine-day blaze that engulfed two-thirds of Rome.
+After the Great Fire, the public came to the (incorrect) conclusion that Nero had actually started the nine-day blaze that engulfed two-thirds of Rome.
 In order to throw the scent off his trail, Nero put the blame squarely on Christians.
 Nero took to persecuting believers with glee.
 He had them thrown to dogs, nailed to crosses, and on occasion, he dipped Christians in oil, set them on fire, and used the light to illuminate his gardens at night.

-At any rate, what is known is that some time later, Nero fell in love with a young man named Sporus whose most striking feature was his resemblance to Nero’s late wife.
-Nero had the boy castrated and brought back to the palace where he took to calling him “lady” and “queen.”
+At any rate, what is known is that some time later, Nero fell in love with a man named Sporus whose most striking feature was his resemblance to Nero’s late wife.
+Nero had the boy castrated and brought back to the palace, where he took to calling him “lady” and “queen.”

 According to Roman historian Cassius Dion, “Nero would fasten naked boys and girls to stakes, and then putting on the hide of a wild beast would attack them and satisfy his brutal lust under the appearance of devouring parts of their bodies.”

 Initially, Nero wasn’t expected to be emperor.
 However, after Emperor Claudius married his niece, Nero's mother Agrippina, Agrippina persuaded her husband to adopt Nero as his son.
 It was then - with Nero next in line for the throne - that Nero’s mother Agrippina supposedly poisoned Claudius and pinned the deed on another woman.